-Since 2019, we have calculated the number of online trainings in relation to all trainings for handling and analysis with our instruments.
+Since 2019, we have calculated the number of online trainings in relation to all trainings for using our instruments.
 In 2022 a target of 75 percent was set for online trainings.
 This is an increase by 25 percentage points from the 50 percent target set in 2021.
 The target for online training in 2023 was further increased from 75 percent to 95 percent.
-For the year online training in relation to total training was 100 percent.

-The ambition is to sustain the momentum and primarily conduct online training and avoid a 're-bound' to prepandemic levels.
+The same goal was maintained in 2024, with online trainings once again accounting for 100 percent (100) of all sessions during the year.
+The ambition is to sustain the momentum and primarily conduct online training.